*Disclaimer: Pain relief is subject to the individual result of each Muscle Therapy session dependent on the type and age of the injury.

 What’s happening here?

 The muscles on the right side of the neck have adaptively shortened.
 If they were the size of a rectangle, they have condensed into a square to hold the neck in a bent pattern.
-The scar tissue created by condensing the muscle for years, have built into a knot or trigger point.
-The trigger point is holding this condensed muscle in the smaller position.
-The trigger point is sore and tight and there is restricted movement in the neck.
-When it is touched, it will physically hurt, as the trigger point’s scarring has created a painful area with a serious lack of blood flow and needed nutrients for the muscle.
+The scar tissue created by condensing the muscle for years, have built into a knot.
+The knot is holding this condensed muscle in the scrunched position.
+The knot is sore and tight and there is restricted movement in the neck.
+When it is touched, it will physically hurt, as the knots scarring has created a painfully tight area with a serious lack of blood flow and needed nutrients for the muscle.

 The muscles in the left side of the neck are stretch weakened.
 They have been pulled to their longest position for years.
 In doing so, they have become taunt and ropey.
-They are starved for oxygen, as the blood vessels have also been pulled so taunt they do not deliver the nutrients they so badly need.
+They are starved for oxygen, as the blood vessels have also been pulled so taunt they do not deliver the nutrients the muscle needs.
 They are sore and achy and in need of being reset.

 How Does Zingara – Muscle Therapy Treat This Problem?

 Zingara - Muscle Therapy will Release and Reset all the muscles of the neck.
 Additionally the Muscle Therapist will work on the other affected areas: the Shoulders, Back, Hips, Hip Flexors and Psoas .
 When these other muscles are also released, it will set the body back into Nuetral.

 Most Common Issue in the Body: Repetitive Motion Injury

 Injuries build up scar tissue in the body.
 Scar tissue creates patterning (how the body is held in definitive postures).
 The patterning causes an injury over many years of repetition.
 The scar tissue builds up in two different ways: Adaptive Shortening and Stretch Weakening.